 - Allow cornbread to cool completely in the pan, then gently crumble into a large bowl.

 - Lightly butter a 9x13 baking dish and set aside.

 - In a saute pan over medium heat, melt butter.
 Once hot, add celery and onion and cook until browned and fragrant.
 Add sage, stir, and cook for 1 additional minute.

 - Pour vegetables into a large bowl with crumbled cornbread.
 Add remaining ingredients: breadcrumbs, chicken broth, eggs, and pepper.
 Mix until combined.

 - Gently press mixture into prepared baking dish.
 Cover and refrigerate for 8 hours or overnight.

 - Preheat oven to 375 degrees.
 Remove dish from refrigerator and uncover.

 - Bake for 35-40 minutes, or until top is lightly browned.
 Serve warm.

-- Leftover dressing can be frozen.
+- Leftover dressing can be frozen for up to 3 months.
 Cover tightly or wrap in foil.
 Transfer from freezer to refrigerator to thaw the night before.